 - Using food grade DE found at feed and supply stores rather than something labeled “Bed Bug Dust”

-- Making your own bed bug climb up protectors rather than buying pre-made devices.
+- Making your own bed bug climb up protectors/interceptors rather than buying pre-made devices.

 - Buying a generic steamer (or renting) besides one made for bedbugs.

 There are many success stories of DIY treatment using DE here on this site.
-The thing to keep in mind is that these pests are not going to die overnight; it can take a couple of months for a large infestation to be eliminated but in the end, you will win!
+The thing to keep in mind is that these pests are not going to die overnight; it can take a couple of months to treat a large infestation properly, but in the end, you will win!

-Visitors have successfully eliminated bed bugs using this exact same method, and truth be told, you’ll have to do most of this anyway if you were to hire a professional exterminator!
+Visitors have successfully eliminated bed bugs using this same method, and the truth is, you’ll have to do most of the prep work if you were to hire a professional exterminator.

 Here is a great testimonial to the power of Diatomaceous Earth by T.M

 First off I want to say my review is 100% true 100% legit.
 Hate trying to read articles on the net about something that go out its way to falsify information.

 Got bed bugs cause I was staying in a lot of different hotels because of my job.
 At first my wife kept complaining about bites but I was never getting bitten so I thought maybe it was something else.
 Well after about a year of infestation I finally started getting bit.
 Checked bed for sign of bed bugs and to my surprise, I couldn’t find anything.
 Finally one day i spotted an adult bug running across the bed and that was the last straw!

 After a lot of researching it finally came down to the Diatomaceous Earth (DE) solution.
 I don’t have children or pets and just don’t like chemicals around myself period if not necessary.
 The infestation we had could be considered moderate.
 Like some of the other reviews say, it is a slow killer.
 So if you looking for an instant solution of failure go another route.
 I figure as Rome was not built in a day I won’t get rid of bed bugs in a day.